neurallayer/roboquant/README.md

 ## License
 Roboquant is distributed under the [Apache 2.0 License](/LICENSE).
 The Apache 2.0 license is a permissive license, meaning there are few restrictions on the use of the code.

-## Related projects
-The following list includes projects that extend the behavior of roboquant in some ways:

-* Support for trading using the Bybit broker and feeds: https://github.com/alleyway/roboquant-bybit
-* Support for a Maven archetype: https://github.com/neurallayer/roboquant-quickstart
-* Several sample notebooks and a docker container: https://github.com/neurallayer/roboquant-notebook

 ## Thanks
 Thanks to all the [great opensource software](docs/THIRDPARTY.md) that is powering _roboquant_.